vikashsenthil21/19AI550_new/Ex.No.9_ReinforcementLearning.md

 ### Result:
-Thus the AI character was trained using reinforcement learning.
+Thus the AI character was trained using reinforcement learning and is executed successfully.